rkenning/PiProjects/README.md

 # PiProjects
-Collection of Python Pi Projects
+Collection of Python Projects mainly developed for use with my Raspberry Pi's